Apache Kafka, Real-time Processing, Financial Services, Fraud Detection, Event-Driven Architecture

 5. High-risk transactions are blocked or flagged for review before authorization completes

 This entire process must complete in under 100 milliseconds to avoid customer experience degradation.
 Streaming platforms like Apache Kafka and Flink make this possible through their ability to process millions of events per second with low, predictable latency.
+For an introduction to Apache Kafka's capabilities, see Apache Kafka and What is Apache Flink.

 Payment Processing